 Curt Yagi joined the R.O.C.K. family as a volunteer in 1998, a Board Member/Chair in 2000 and finally as the Executive Director in 2003.
 Prior to R.O.C.K., Curt spent several years in the corporate sector where he held a variety of business and technology consulting positions at small and large companies.
 He held the position of Chief Operating Officer at a small San Francisco company, where he gained valuable operational experience which he is able to leverage at R.O.C.K. today.
 Curt was the 2006 YNPN Executive Director of the Year, a 2006 graduate of Leadership San Francisco, a 2007 fellow at LeaderSpring and the 2012 Unsung Hero Award awardee of the Golden State Warriors.
 He holds a BS degree in Computer Science from the University of California at Davis.
-In his spare time, you might find Curt chasing around a soccer ball on the soccer field, surfing or performing music throughout the Bay Area.
+In his spare time, you might find Curt hanging out with his wife and two kids, practicing Brazilian jiu jitsu, surfing or performing original music throughout the Bay Area.

 Gina has a diverse background that includes elementary and middle school education as well as program administration.
 As a native San Franciscan, She attended Aptos Middle School and Lowell High school prior to graduating from the University of California, Davis with a double degree in Psychology and Spanish.
 Gina served as a Spanish teacher for grades K-5 in Seattle, WA and prior to that she was the Director for Summerbridge San Francisco, a non-profit academic program.
 Outside of the office Gina enjoys outdoor adventures, dancing, and sporting events.
 Gina and her husband are the proud parents of three children; Omar, Sophia, and Joshua.